-- September 30 is the SGPS last date for Fall term registration without penalty.
+- 1) September 30 is the SGPS last date for Fall term registration without penalty.
 January 30 is SGPS the last date for Winter term registration without penalty.
 May 30 is SGPS the last date for Summer term registration without penalty. - 2) September 15 is the last P&A department date for enrolling in full courses or Fall term half courses.
-January 15 is the last P&A department date for enrolling in Winter term half-courses. - 3) At the beginning of the first term of enrollment an Advisory Committee (AC) will be assigned.
+January 15 is the last P&A department date for enrolling in Winter term half- courses. - At the beginning of the first term of enrollment an Advisory Committee (AC) will be assigned.
 There must be at least two Advisory Committee meetings (ACM) each year to be completed and documented on the student's OWL site. a) Spring Advisory Committee Meeting period is typically in April and b) Fall Advisory Committee Meeting period is just before Thanksgiving in October.
 All students can request an Advisory Committee meeting at any time and for any reason.
 All meetings of Advisory Committee, despite the reason, must be recorded on the appropriate form and placed in the student's file viewable to the AC members, the student and the Graduate Chair on the OWL website 48 h after the meeting. - 4) New graduate students should introduce themselves to the department office staff; to the Graduate Affairs Assistant, Brian Davis, and to the Physics and Astronomy Graduate Chair, Dr. Silvia Mittler.
 Students are welcome to discuss any problems they might be having in the Department with these individuals or any other member of the Physics and Astronomy Graduate Affairs Committee.
 The TA Coordinator Team is composed of the Undergraduate Chair, the Graduate Chair and the Graduate Affairs Assistant. - 5) Students and supervisors should familiarize themselves with the graduate portion of the Physics and Astronomy website and this handbook, including the availability of forms in PDF format that demarcate a student's progress through the Physics and Astronomy Graduate Programs.
 It is the supervisor's responsibility to bring the appropriate forms to Advisory Committee meetings.
 However, it is the student's responsibility to organize the ACM (time and location).
 For the thesis defense it is also the student's responsibility to bring the appropriate form for signature collection at the end of a successful defense.
-Timely completion of these requirements is required for progression and to ensure continued eligibility for WGRS funding.
+Timely completion of these requirements is required for progression and to ensure continued eligibility for WGRS funding. - 6) These requirements and deadlines are set by the School of Graduatre and Post-Doctoral Studies.
+A guide is available at http://grad.uwo.ca.